Bradley Wiggins snaps at reporters over questions about medical package

 What isn’t disputed is that a package was couriered in 2011 to France with a product for Wiggins as he completed the Criterium du Dauphine.

-It’s the ambiguity over the contents and the revelation about the absence of paperwork that, according to sports officials and legislators, is damaging the credibility of a team that trumpeted how it set new standards in cycling for winning cleanly through “marginal games.”
+It’s the ambiguity over the contents and the revelation about the absence of paperwork that, according to sports officials and legislators, is damaging the credibility of a team that trumpeted how it set new standards in cycling for winning cleanly through “marginal gains.”

 Everything was supposedly monitored, logged, and refined by the Team Sky experts — from riding routines to food and bedding.
 Just not medicines administered to its star rider a year before he won the 2012 Tour de France.